ObscureMosquito/ModernSiriServerCore/README.md

     ssh into your device
     cd /var/mobile/Library/Preferences
-    plutil -convert xml1 com.apple.assistant.plist

 now edit the contents (with your favorite editor) and add (between `<dict></dict>` underneath `<keys>Account</keys>`):

     <key>Authentication Disabled</key>
     <true/>

-**To Difficult?**

-You can also install my tweak available via Cydia which takes care of all of this, also it allows you to select more languages.
-Add http://cydia.siri-server.com/ to your Cydia sources.
-And install "SiriServer Tweaks".
-Check your Preferences.app for further settings.
+You can also do it via iFile

 What is this?
 -------------
-This is a very early version of a Siri Server (not a proxy).
+This is a very early version of a Siri Server updated to work in with modern google STT(not a proxy).

-Apple's Siri is an voice controlled assistant on iPhone 4S.
+Apple's Siri is an voice controlled assistant on A5 and newer.

 With jailbreaking you can install it on other iDevices.
 However, Siri needs a server to communicate to do the speech processing.
-Apple only allows 4S devices on their servers.

 This project tries to recreate the Apple Siri Server to use it with other iDevices.

-You don't need any 4S keys to make it work, as it is independent from Apple.

 It uses Google Speech-To-Text API.
-And therefore we are currently limited to commands that are shorter than 10 seconds (maybe we can overcome this).

 Setup, Notes and Instructions
 -----------------------------
+*DISCLAIMER*

+This project is very old and is only ment to work with python2 and or macos Mavericks or older

 **Install audio libraries**